Professional Online IQ Test

 How long does the full assessment take?

-The complete ACIS assessment, which includes all 20 subtests, has an estimated average completion time of about 165 minutes (roughly 2 hours and 45 minutes).
-Quick averages about 45 minutes and Optimized averages about 100 minutes.
+The complete ACIS assessment, which includes all 20 subtests, has an estimated average completion time of about 175 minutes (roughly 2 hours and 55 minutes).
+Quick averages about 45 minutes and Optimized averages about 110 minutes.
 These are average completion estimates based on the current subtest mix and stopping rules, so individual pace will vary.
-Your progress is automatically saved, allowing you to return and continue at any time.
+Your progress is automatically saved between subtests, allowing you to return and continue later.

 Can I retake subtests?